akamai/edgeworkers-examples/edgecompute/examples/traffic-routing/redirect-liquidator/README.md

 ### Disable for bots

 This feature should not be enabled for bots (eg. Google Crawler).
 When a bot crawls an outdated link they must receive the original 301/302 response.
-This can be done based on User Agent matching or more correctly using Botman and the technique [described here](https://developer.akamai.com/blog/2020/02/25/improve-performance-and-seo-tuning-crawlers).
+This can be done based on User Agent matching or more correctly using Bot Manager and the technique [described here](https://developer.akamai.com/blog/2020/02/25/improve-performance-and-seo-tuning-crawlers).

 ### Scoping?
 Use Property Manager criteria (UI or API) to limit this EdgeWorker to only run on HTML pages.